TimTree/games-by-tim/content/blogPosts/keyboard-masher-v4.5-holy-s-i-typed-that.md

   ![](../images/kmasherachievementstarexplanation.png)
 * The copyright author has changed from Timothy Hsu to Games by Tim.
 * The license has changed from GPLv3 to MIT.

+In addition, I updated the [Keyboard Masher Strategy Guide](/blog/the-keyboard-masher-strategy-guide/) with additional info on mechanical keyboards, n-key rollover, and WASD support.

 ***